“To err is human, to forgive, divine.”

 Many can fall into the trap of thinking mistakes are bad.
 The natural tendency of this mindset is to avoid mistakes.
 In the inevitable case where a mistake is made the response is often negative.
 Frustration, disappointment and even anger can occur.
 With these emotions in play, you won’t learn from your mistakes.

 Many teachers and students set up the learning environment to avoid making mistakes.
 This leads to the use of more passive learning methods.
 For example, teachers may provide fail-proof step-by-step instructions.
 And avoid the need to give effective feedback.
 Likewise, you may only try learning tasks that you feel confident that you know the answer to.
 This is all in the name of avoiding mistakes.

 There are some things to consider when thinking about mistakes in this way.
 In the short term you might feel good because you get the right answer every time.
 However, chances are, when it comes to the test you will be asked to apply what you learned in a different way.
 This can lead to a mistake when your performance really matters.
 You may feel the very same negative emotions during the test that you were able to avoid while you were learning.

 2. Embrace Mistakes

 An alternative way to approach mistakes is to embrace them.
 By coming to terms with the fact that mistakes are part of the learning process you can see them as opportunities.
-The tendency of most people is to embrace things they view as an opportunity.
 This mindset has been shown to support learning.
 Get in this frame of mind and learn from your mistakes.